mahozad/ceno/README.md

 Note that Node.js should be installed.
 Check `Recompile on Changes` for the IDE to automatically compile the files on changes.
 Some of the options worth including (see [list of all options](https://www.typescriptlang.org/docs/handbook/compiler-options.html)):
-Target JS version (the default seems to be ES3): `--target ES6` Generate source map: `--sourceMap`
+- Target JS version (the default is ES3): `--target ES6`<br>
+- Generate source map: `--sourceMap`
+- Inline sourcemaps in the JS file: `--inlineSourceMap`
-Prettify compile errors and messages: `--pretty`
+- Prettify compile errors and messages: `--pretty`
+- Output directory: `--outDir src/main/webapp/static/script/js`

 #